 Primary Care Physician

-Your primary care physician will help you navigate the health system when you need assistance selecting the proper specialist, coordinating your care with other providers or ensuring you understand your treatment options.
-While having a PCP is important, you can choose to navigate the health care system on your own and you do not need permission from your PCP to seek treatment or a referral to see a specialist.
+Your primary care physician will help you navigate the health care system when you need assistance selecting the proper specialist, coordinating your care with other providers and ensuring you understand your treatment options.
+Having a primary care physician means you will have someone you can turn to for health care advice — whether it is preventive care, treating common illnesses and injuries or recommending a specialist when you need one.
+While having a primary care physician is important, you can choose to navigate the health care system on your own and do not need permission from your primary care physician to seek treatment or a referral to see a specialist.

 Frequently Asked Questions

 Will my past medical history be sent to my primary care physician?